Miami Springs Middle School

-Miami Springs Middle School is a secondary school located in the city of Miami Springs, Florida, United States.
-Its mascot is the Eagles.
+Miami Springs Middle School was a secondary school located in the city of Miami Springs, Florida, United States.
+Its mascot was an eagle.

 History and information

 Miami Springs Middle was built in 1955.

 It has been recognized for being a healthy school.
 President Clinton recognized the school for its healthy reforms at the bronze level.

-Children from all over the Miami Metropolitan Area attend, Most students live in either Hialeah, Florida, Gladeview Brownsville, Florida and Allapattah.
+While children from all over the Miami Metropolitan Area attended, most students lived in Hialeah, Florida, Gladeview, Brownsville, Florida, and Allapattah.
 As of 2023, its enrollment was 631.

-It has a magnet program, specializing in science and engineering, sponsored by MAST Academy.
-It also has an honors program.
-It is neighbored by the MDCPS Regional Building, which used to be an elementary school.
+It had a magnet program, specializing in science and engineering, sponsored by MAST Academy.
+It also had an honors program.
+It was neighbored by the MDCPS Regional Building, which used to be an elementary school.

+Miami Springs Middle School officially closed its doors on June 4, 2026, relocating its students to nearby middle schools and merging with Miami Springs Senior High School.